-The problem with regular savings accounts is it takes time to build up the amount of money you have in there.
-So while they promise high interest, this is often just on a small amount of money.
+While regular savings account can pay up to 5%, the problem with them is that it takes time to build up the amount of money you have in there.
 Yet if you have a lump sum of cash, and you want to maximise its earnings, you can still take advantage.

 Put the lump sum in the top paying current account

 Some current accounts pay higher interest than normal easy-access savings accounts, so put the lump sum you wish to save in one of these high interest current accounts (see Top interest-paying current accounts).